amiller/HoneyBadgerBFT/README.md

 HoneyBadgerBFT is fault tolerance for the wild wild wide-area-network.
 HoneyBadger nodes can even stay hidden behind anonymizing relays like Tor, and the purely-asynchronous protocol will make progress at whatever rate the network supports.

 ### License
-This is released under the CARPL academic license.
+This is released under the CRAPL academic license.
 See ./CRAPL-LICENSE.txt Other licenses may be issued at the authors' discretion.

 ### Docker